ChetanSinha/Web-App-to-Visualize-Nueral-Nets/README.md

 ![Screenshot](/images/web_app.png)

-* Click on "Get random prediction" and you'll visualize the Layer wise Neural Networks, final layer displaying the prediction of the model.
+* Click on "Get random prediction" and you'll visualize the Layer wise Neural Networks of which layer 3 displaying the prediction of the model.

 * Note: More the lighter/darker the block shown is, more sure the model is about that block.